LIMITED TIME OFFER! New SoFi members get $10 in rewards points when you activate credit score monitoring.

 Why Landlords Perform Credit Checks

-Landlords perform credit checks for apartment rentals for the same basic reason that employers run credit checks for employment: to help determine a prospect is financially responsible.
+Landlords perform credit checks for apartment rentals for the same basic reason that employers run credit checks for employment: to help determine whether a prospect is financially responsible.

 Landlords want tenants who pay their rent on time.
 By checking an applicant’s credit report, a landlord can see how reliably the person pays their bills and manages their credit.
-If someone has a history of late payments or outstanding debts, a landlord will think twice before renting to them.
+If someone has a history of late payments or outstanding debts, a landlord may think twice before renting to them.

 When landlords run a credit check, it will be a soft credit inquiry, which won’t affect your credit score.